djh1997/proj324/docs/index.md

 # Future Development

 The current setup is mostly a proof of concept.
-For a full prototype/production model, A chip with high IO rates like a DSLR image processing chip, with a low quality and high frame rate camera with a bare LCD would be used to make the system run faster.
+For a full prototype/production model, a chip with high IO rates like a DSLR image processing chip, with a low quality and high frame rate camera with a bare LCD would be used to make the system run faster.

 Because of the image processing chip it would be possible to increase the communication speed, since the IO is the limiting factor on the current setup.